-The verdict: This style may work for some but I worry about the thickness and resulting discomfort.
+Our Verdict: This style may work for some, but I worry about the thickness and resulting discomfort.

 What makes this fella different?
 A lot actually.
 The material fits over your dental anatomy like a glove.

-To take a dental impression of your teeth you will need a timer, clean hands, a mirror, white & blue putty, and a plastic tray
+To take a dental impression of your teeth, you need a timer, clean hands, a mirror, white & blue putty, and a plastic tray.

 While in front of the mirror, practice placing the plastic tray in your mouth and pretend to submerge the teeth.
 Practicing with the empty tray will familiarize you with placement.

-Step #2 Roll putty in hotdog shape and place putty into tray.
-Smooth the putty.
+Step #2 Roll putty into a hot-dog shape and place it into the tray.
+Smoothen out the putty.

-Step #3 Submerge all the whites of your teeth.
-Hold completely still for the full 3 minutes.
+Step #3 Submerge all the whites of your teeth into the putty.
+Hold completely still for 3 minutes.

-Step # 4 Remove tray from mouth.
-Do not remove putty from tray.
+Step #4 Remove the tray from your mouth.
+Do not remove the putty from the tray.

-Step #5 Place impression in clear bag provided and mail back to Sentinel Mouthguards, LLC.
+Step #5 Place the impression in the clear bag provided, and mail it back to Sentinel Mouthguards, LLC.

-Once the impression is received by the Sentinel Lab, your impression is checked in and a stone cast of your teeth is poured up.
+Once your package is received by the Sentinel Lab, your impression is checked in and a stone cast of your teeth is poured up.

 Your stone cast is then trimmed and sprayed with a non-stick spray.